 3. How should this patient be managed?

 It is important to establish whether adherence has been excellent or poor.
 If adherence is poor, every effort must be made to improve it.
-The viral load should then be measured again after two to three months.
-If it remains high the patient has failed antiretroviral treatment and treatment should be stopped until the patient has been fully prepared to start a second-line treatment regimen.
+The viral load should then be measured again after 2 to 3 months.
+During this time the patient should receive adherence support and be prepared for the possibility of second line.
+If it remains high the patient has failed antiretroviral treatment but treatment should continue for the few weeks it takes to prepare the patient for second line.

 4. What should be done if adherence has been excellent?

-If the viral load remains high in spite of excellent drug adherence, the patient should be switched to a second-line regimen of AZT, 3TC and Aluvia without interrupting treatment.
+This patient may have primary resistance but she should still have a confirmatory viral load after 2 to 3 months and should still receive adherence support.
+If the viral load remains high in spite of excellent drug adherence, the patient should be switched to a second-line regimen of AZT, 3TC and Aluvia without interrupting treatment, but after ensuring the patient has been prepared for second line.
 The HIV is probably resistant to the first-line drugs.

 5. When are the routine visits with second- line treatment?

-The same as first-line treatment with visits every month until 4 months followed by a visit at six months and then every three months thereafter if treatment is successful.
+The same as first-line treatment with visits every month until 4 months followed by a visit at 6 months and then every 3 months thereafter if treatment is successful.

 6. What routine blood tests should be taken if patients are on second-line treatment?

-After treatment has been started an Hb and differential should be done at months three and six to screen for anaemia, which is a common side effect of AZT.
-Fasting glucose, cholesterol and triglyceride should be measured at three months.
+After treatment has been started an Hb and differential should be done at months 3 and 6 and then every 12 months to screen for anaemia, which is a common side effect of AZT.
+Fasting glucose, cholesterol and triglyceride should be measured at 3 months.
 These tests screen for metabolic abnormalities caused by lopinavir/ritonavir (Aluvia).